-The Nuclear Energy and Waste Program is one of four within Earth and Environmental Sciences Area’s Energy Resources Program Area and is largely supported by DOE’s Office of Nuclear Energy and the Nuclear Regulatory Commission, with additional funding coming from a variety of domestic and international sponsors.
-Many activities reside within DOE’s Used Fuel Disposition Campaign which was established in 2009.
-This program also supports disposal work undertaken by several international nuclear waste organizations, and is engaged in collaborative international initiatives such as the DECOVALEX project and the Mont Terri Partnership.
+The Nuclear Energy and Nuclear Waste Program has been established within the Earth and Environmental Sciences Area’s Energy Resources Program Area of LBNL.
+The research activities are largely supported by the U.S. DOE Office of Nuclear Energy and the U.S. Nuclear Regulatory Commission, with additional funding coming from a variety of domestic and international sponsors.
+Many activities reside within DOE’s Spent Fuel & Waste Science and Technology (SFWST) Campaign, which was formerly called Used Fuel Disposition (UFD) Campaign.
+The SFWST research addresses the need for secure disposal of the high-level radioactive waste that has been produced from nuclear power generation (and weapons production) across the world.